Wi-SUN SDK Version 2.12.0 - Release Notes (Jun 23, 2026)#

 New Features#

 channel_maskfield tosl_wisun_phy_config_explicit_tto restrict the set of channels on which the device is permitted to transmit.
-The mask applies to asynchronous, unicast, and broadcast frames, and is advertised in both US-IE and BS-IE.Expanded RF Test Component
+The mask applies to asynchronous, unicast, and broadcast frames, and is advertised in both US-IE and BS-IE.Expanded RF Test Component: Extended the

 wisun_rf_testcomponent with dedicated TX and RX test modes to support high-volume production testing.
 The PHY configuration can be selected from the command line.